Skip to content

 Here is one almost no guidebook mentions.
 In winter, central Sofia runs a low-emission zone (LEZ), in force from 1 December to the end of February.
 Older, high-emission cars, the lowest environmental groups, roughly Euro 1 and Euro 2, are barred from the central rings, enforced by around 180 cameras, with fines from 50 leva.
 The cutoff has tightened year by year.

 For most visitors this is a non-issue: any modern rental car (Euro 5 or 6) drives into the centre freely.
-It only bites if you are driving an old private or borrowed car into central Sofia in the winter months.
+It only bites if you’re driving an old private or borrowed car into central Sofia in the winter months.
 Either way, in the capital itself you rarely want a car anyway; Sofia has a clean metro, cheap taxis and a walkable centre, so the smart move is to explore the city on foot and pick the rental up when you leave for the mountains or the coast.

 Rules that quietly catch foreign drivers